aws-samples/conversation-intelligence-using-aiml-on-aws/README.md

 intelligence" solution that combines AI/ML technologies is needed to enable processing of entire customer conversations, regardless of channel.

-This sample solution leverages open source models and AWS AI and ML services to extract insights from audio calls, chat conversations and potentially video.
+This sample solution leverages Amazon Web Services (AWS) AI/ML services and open source models to extract insights from audio calls, chat conversations and could potentially do video as well.
 Key capabilities include:

 - Sentiment analysis
 - Identifying call drivers and emerging trends